kenj4mes/home.lab/k8s/experimental/README.md

 ---

-*"The infrastructure that observes, reasons, and acts is no longer a tool—it is a partner."*
+*"The infrastructure that observes, reasons, and acts no longer as a tool.
+It becomes a partner."*